Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 1. Core consensus remains keyed by the transaction set.

-   `ExtendedPosition::operator==` intentionally compares only `txSetHash`.
+   `ExtendedPosition` has no whole-position equality or implicit `uint256` conversion.
+Callers that need the ordinary consensus identity compare `txSetHash` explicitly, or use the generic `positionTxSetID(position)` helper in templated consensus code.
 RNG, export sig, commit-set, and entropy-set hashes are proposal sidecars.
 They are coordinated during establish, but they do not define whether peers agree on the ordinary transaction set.

 2. Extension waits are bounded.